rauner/blog/content/post/recommendation/index.md

 ## Personalization Engine
-Buycycle's Personalization engine employs a two-tiered approach to cater to users with varying levels of historic feedback data.
+buycycle's Personalization engine employs a two-tiered approach to cater to users with varying levels of historic feedback data.

 The first tier is a content-based model that suggests bikes based on specific attributes such as type, size, and brand, ideal for users with clear preferences or limited interaction history.